lizmat/articles/5to6-phasers.md

 Caveat when using BEGIN in modules in Perl 6
 --------------------------------------------
 Modules in Perl 6 are pre-compiled by default.

+> As a user or developer of Perl 6 modules, you do not have to think about
+> whether a module should be pre-compiled (again) or not: this is all done
+> automatically under the hood when installing a module.
+And it is done
+> automatically on first usage after an update of Rakudo Perl 6.
+The only
+> thing you might notice is a small delay when loading a module (again) in
+> such a case.

-This means that the `BEGIN` block is only executed whenever the (pre)compilation occurs, **not** every time the module is loaded.
+This means that the `BEGIN` block is only executed whenever the pre-compilation occurs, **not** every time the module is loaded.
 This is different from Perl 5, where modules ordinarily only exist as source code that is compiled whenever a module is loaded (even though that module can load already compiled native library components).

 This may cause some unpleasant surprises when porting code from Perl 5 to Perl 6, because pre-compilation may have happened a long time ago, or even on a different machine altogether (in case of having installed from an OS distributed package).

+Consider the case of using the value of an environment variable to enable debugging.
+In Perl 5 you could write this as:

+    # Perl 5
+    my $DEBUG;
+    BEGIN { $DEBUG = $ENV{DEBUG} // 0 }

+And this would work fine in Perl 5, as the module is compiled every time it is loaded.
+And thus the `BEGIN` block is run every time the module is loaded.
+And the value of `$DEBUG` will be correct, depending on the setting of environment variable.
+But not so in Perl 6.
 An easy work-around would be to inhibit pre-compilation of a module in Perl 6:

     # Perl 6
     no precompilation;  # this code should not be pre-compiled

-However, pre-compilation has several advantages:
+However, pre-compilation has several advantages that you do not want to dismiss that easily:

 - Setup of data structures only needs to be done once.
 If you have data structures that you would need to set up each time a module is loaded, you